How can we help you today?

 Testing

-To check delegation run the following powershell command:
+To check delegation run the following PowerShell command:

 Get-ADComputer $MyWorkDriveServer -Properties * | Format-List -Property *delegat*,msDS-AllowedToActOnBehalfOfOtherIdentity